ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Spouse.md

   - I am not talkative on things that I believe are not interesting.
   - I do not like online communication tools and prefer face-to-face communication.
+  - For things that I do not fully understand, I tend to think in a very rational way.

   <!--
   - I wish she is smart and wise.